Manmadedrummer/Morza-Island-Araxia-Server/README.md

 Special thanks to the others that helped me get this off the ground and helping along the way.
-- Volek, dast, Ragestriker, Cronus, Xonxy, 55Honey, and the various other peeps on the Discord channels.
+- Volek, dast, Ragestriker, Dranos, Cronus, Xonxy, 55Honey, and the various other peeps on the Discord channels.
 A special thank you to Sir.
 Wiggles for helping me figure out some lua and donating some code.
+A special thanks to Dranos for the minimaps and helping figure out all those fun details.

 ### Teleport Commands
 <small>Map ID for custom zones: 5000</small>